 This is a basic tutorial for the Nelua Programming Language, for running your first application.

 Don’t have Nelua installed yet?
-Then read the installing tutorial first.
+Read the installing tutorial first.

 Your first program

-You can basically code like you would code in Lua, for example the hello world program:
+You can code in Nelua much like you would code in Lua.
+For example, a hello world program is written much like in Lua:

 print 'Hello world'